 It is always handy to have a homemade curry paste at home.
 A homemade curry paste tastes much better than a ready-made one.
 It allows you to decide for yourself what goes into it and avoids preservatives and additives.
 And it is not at all as difficult and complicated as most people think.
 But how exactly do you make a curry paste and what do you need?

 What do you need?

 In Asia, a curry paste is still often made by hand, but using a blender or food processor is of course much easier.
 The best mixing bowl depends on how much curry paste you want to prepare at once.
-For small quantities, a small mixing bowl is most convenient; otherwise you have to stop the blender or food processor each time.
+For small quantities, a small mixing bowl is most convenient; otherwise the you have to stop the blender or food processor each time.